How to Grow Chives Indoors

 You’ll notice how all the stems and leaves of Chives grow from a single, central point (called radial growth).
 The plant puts out new leaves in the center and pushes old leaves outward, getting bigger and bushier over time.

 Pruning and harvesting are one-in-the-same with Chives.
-Once the plant at least 3 separate stems coming from the base take one of the outside leaves and cut it close to the base (½” above is fine).
+Once the plant has at least 3 separate stems coming from the base, take one of the outside leaves and cut it close to the base (½” above is fine).
 It’s good to leave at least 2/3rds of the plant left to regrow.
 If you only want a tiny amount of herbs, you also can clip the top of an individual stem – just be sure to leave some leaves on that stem, otherwise it won’t grow back.

 Month 3+: How to Harvest Chives